-Where an electronic device is found during a search and that device is prohibited, or where the member of staff undertaking the search reasonably suspects that the device has been, or is likely to be used to commit an offence or cause personal injury or damage to property, the School may examine relevant data or files on the device, where there is good reason to do so.
+Where an electronic device is found during a search and that device is prohibited by the School's rules, or where the member of staff undertaking the search reasonably suspects that the device has been, or is likely to be used to commit an offence or cause personal injury or damage to property, the School may examine relevant data or files on the device, where there is good reason to do so.
 Parental consent to search through the electronic devices is not required but they will be informed after the event unless doing so presents a further risk to any pupil.

-Any decision to search a pupil's device should be based on the professional judgement of the DSL and should always comply with the School's Child Protection policy.
+Any decision to search a pupil's device should be based on the professional judgement of the DSL and should always comply with the School's Child Protection and Safeguarding Policy.
 The School will document the decision, including times, dates and reasons for decisions made in its safeguarding records.